No one likes to think of the time when we might lose our Wheaten friend and companion. The moment we do lose them is very emotional and sensitive for

 Wheaten Health Initiative

-have experience in performing Post Mortems on Wheaten Terriers.
+to a suitable veterinary facility.
+The Royal Veterinary College have experience in performing Post Mortems on Wheaten Terriers, or any suitable alternative.

-The AHT and the RVC will charge for their services, as will your Vet. and the cost of the process will depend on whether a whole body or tissue samples are required.
+The RVC will charge for their services, as will your Vet. and the cost of the process will depend on whether a whole body or tissue samples are required.

 Should your Wheaten have a hereditary disease, or is strongly suspected to have died of a hereditary disease,

-then please contact the Soft Coated Wheaten Terrier Club of GB as you may qualify
+then please contact the Health Enquiries team of the Soft Coated Wheaten Terrier Club of GB as you may qualify

 for assistance from the health fund.